Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 • The scam did not limit its effects to the stock market.
 The banking sector also suffered huge losses.
 Which led to tighter credit conditions.
 This caused a slowdown.

-Modernization of Trading
+Modernisation of Trading

 Corporate Governance